JNRowe/jnrowe.github.io/thoughts/reset_in_ten.rst

-    “I’d have used it repeatedly half an hour ago, until I figured out the magic incantation that convinces that cashier in the ‘Express to join me for a picnic...  and then I would have ditched you suckers.”
+    “I’d have used it repeatedly half an hour ago, until I figured out the magic incantation that convinces that cashier in the ‘Express to join me for a picnic… and then I would have ditched you suckers.”

 It was an honest-ish answer;  I mean yeah, she may have been worth messing with the universe for.
 It wasn’t, however, the correct kind of reply.
 I should